mlearnfab/web/_sources/faq.md

 **Q.** *How much does it cost to join as a member of *@mlearnfab*?*

 **A.** There is no cost in being a guest or a member.
 The fee structure might change in 2023.
 To remain as a membe you must show activity each week, even if the activity is minimal.
 Otherwise, you will lose your status as member and place in the cohort.
+Think of it as getting a free membership pass to a fitness club.
+If you don't show up regularly, you will lose your pass.

 ---